 I have often heard this exact phrase used in different contexts and with different tones.
 I often wonder with educators if it’s an automated response rather than something intentional.
-Maybe they heard it from another more experienced educator once upon a time and now they’ve said it so many times, it has become part of their vocab.
+Maybe they heard it from another more experienced educator once upon a time and now they’ve said it so many times, it has become part of their vocabulary.
 Maybe they haven’t even given pause to think about the possible impact of what they are saying.

 "We know this from neuroscience — language does not just communicate emotion, it shapes … how we respond to emotion," she said.
 Brene Brown (ABC News Brené Brown explains the misconception around feelings of guilt and shame - ABC News).
-Recently, we held a training day with Kelly Goodsir and she said something that resonated with me so much about critical reflection in our sector, she said ‘I have a responsibility to think out loud’ Kelly Goodsir, and I wholeheartedly agree!

 Give your team time to change these things and start with why.
 Remember, our words have the power to shape young minds, so why not create an environment where children feel empowered, supported, and ready to thrive.
 In education and care settings, effective communication is vital for building strong relationships with children and promoting their emotional well-being.
 Language plays a crucial role in shaping a child's understanding of the world around them.
 While it's important to acknowledge and address emotions, I struggle with using phrases like "that makes me very sad" for a range of reasons…